MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/adjusting-background-color.md

 IMAGE

-### Modify a theme setting in the Style workspace
+### Modify a theme setting

-Makers can adjust the background color by modifying a theme setting (like the Background color) by choosing the original value and selecting **Save**.
+Makers can adjust the background color in the Style workspace by modifying a theme setting (like the Background color).
+To do this, choose the original value and select **Save**.

 IMAGE